contao/docs/docs/manual/introduction/contao-open-source-cms.en.md

 Further details and answers to common questions about Open Source licenses can be found on the website of [ifrOSS](https://www.ifross.org/?q=en/faq-frequently-asked-questions), the Institute *for Legal Issues of Free and Open Source Software*.

-Contao was initially licensed under the GPL, but is now licensed under the *Lesser General Public License*, shortLGPL, which is a legal extension of the GPL.
+Contao was initially licensed under the GPL, but is now licensed under the *Lesser General Public License*, short LGPL, which is a legal extension of the GPL.
 The main difference is that third party developers who write their own extensions for Contao are not required to put them under an Open Source license like they would under the GPL.